 Heck, you can even tie in a giveaway to make the offer as irresistible as possible.

 At the end of the day, it doesn’t matter which of these options you choose.
 What matters is that you’re using social media ads to maximize your potential for exposure.

 Event promotion is no easy feat online.

 No matter how expansive your network is, or how experienced your business is, it can be difficult to get people excited about your event — whether it’s in-person or a digital event.

 Fortunately, there are now a variety of tools at your disposal.

-Social media platforms like Facebook and LinkedIn offer you event-specific pages to connect with users.
+Social media platforms like Facebook and LinkedIn offer event-specific pages to connect with users.

 Other platforms like Snapchat and Instagram are powerful content creation tools that can help drive meaningful engagement.